 Every one of them appears before God in Zion.

-8 Lord, God of Armies, hear my prayer.
+8 Lord, God of Hosts, hear my prayer.

 Listen, God of Jacob.

-10 For a day in your courts is better than a thousand.
+10 For one day in your courts is better than a thousand elsewhere.

 I would rather be a doorkeeper in the house of my God,